The X-Files season 2: Reviews

 Many critics considered the "Duane Barry"/"Ascension"/"One Breath" story arc to be the best part of the season.
 Shearman singled out the three-parter as the highlight of the season, noting that the "intimacy" and "sincerity [of] the emotion" of the episodes allowed the mythology of The X-Files to play out for a further seven seasons.
 Tom Kessenich, in his book Examination: An Unauthorized Look at Seasons 6–9 of the X-Files named the story arc the top episode of The X-Files and wrote, "to this day, this remains the defining moment in the series run.
 So much sprang forth from this trio of episodes. ...
 Sensational."

 Accolades

 The second season earned the series seven Primetime Emmy Award nominations, including its first for Outstanding Drama Series.
 The episode "Duane Barry" received four nominations for different categories; CCH Pounder for Outstanding Guest Actress in a Drama Series; Chris Carter for Outstanding Individual Achievement in Writing for a Drama Series; James Coblentz for Outstanding Individual Achievement in Editing for a Series – Single Camera Production; and for Outstanding Individual Achievement in Sound Editing for a Series.

-Other nominations included John S. Bartley for Outstanding Individual Achievement in Cinematography for a Series for "One Breath" and Stephen Mark for Outstanding Individual Achievement in Editing for a Series – Single Camera Production for "Sleepless".
-This season would also earn the series its first of three wins for the Golden Globe Award for Best Television Series – Drama.
+Other nominations included John S. Bartley for Outstanding Individual Achievement in Cinematography for a Series for "One Breath", and Stephen Mark for Outstanding Individual Achievement in Editing for a Series – Single Camera Production for "Sleepless".
+This season earned the series its first of three wins for the Golden Globe Award for Best Television Series – Drama.